PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 ### When to use CES surveys

-To best debug UX problems, you should use CES surveys after key interactions such as:
+To best debug UX problems, you should use CES surveys after key interactions, such as:

 - **After using a feature for the time** – to understand how intuitive it is.
 - **After a major UI update** – to confirm users can still navigate through your app effectively.